davidbonnet/astravel/README.md

 });
 ```

-To skip certain node types, the most effective way is to replace the corresponding node handlers with a function that does nothing:
+To skip specific node types, the most effective way is to replace the corresponding node handlers with a function that does nothing:

 ```javascript
 var ignore = Function.prototype;